Proven-Paradox/shaper-system/Handbook.md

 A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.

 #### Shield X
 You have a barrier or defense active that takes damage for you.
 While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
 You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
-Shield gained from different sources stacks.
+Shield gained from different sources stack.

 #### Taunt
 If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
 Abilities that affect Squares instead of targets can still affect your allies as normal.